YottaDB/YDBDoc/ReleaseNotes/ydbr120.rst

 Admin
 ~~~~~~~~~~

+* The file libyottadb.so contains the runtime logic that was previously in libgtmshr.so, which is now a relative symbolic link to libyottadb.so.
+Similarly, libyottadbutil.so contains the object code for utility routines, and libgtmutil.so is a relative symbolic link to libyottadbutil.so.
+If UTF-8 support is installed, a similar change also occurs in the utf8 subdirectory.
+There should be no change to the behavior of any application program or scripting that does not explicitly check the nature of libgtmshr.so and libgtmutil.so. [`#23 <https://github.com/YottaDB/YottaDB/issues/23>`_]
+* YottaDB ignores the environment variable gtm_dist, deriving any needed information from within the running process.
+Previously, it required $gtm_dist to contain the name of the directory from which it ran. [`#94 <https://github.com/YottaDB/YottaDB/issues/94>`_]
 * The environment variable ydb_msgprefix specifies a prefix for YottaDB messages generated by a process, with the prefix defaulting to "YDB", e.g., YDB-I-DBFILEXT.
 Previously, the prefix was always "GTM".
 A value of "GTM" retains the previous format. [`#97 <https://github.com/YottaDB/YottaDB/issues/97>`_]
 * An integer value in seconds for the environment variable ydb_repl_filter_timeout sets a limit for the Source Server to await a response from an external filter program.
 The default value is 64 seconds; a value less than 32 is treated as 32 seconds; and a value greater than 131072 (2**17) is treated as 131,072 seconds.
 Set a value for ydb_repl_filter_timeout if, for example, your filter program is functionally correct, but needs more time to respond.
 Previously, the value was always 64 seconds. [`#109 <https://github.com/YottaDB/YottaDB/issues/109>`_]
+* At process startup, YottaDB initializes the following intrinsic special variables: (1) $zgbldir to the global directory file pointed to by $ydb_gbldir.
+If ydb_gbldir is not defined, YottaDB uses the gtmgbldir environment variable instead.
+(2) $zmaxtptime to the number of seconds specified by $ydb_maxtptime.
+If ydb_maxtptime is not defined, YottaDB uses the gtm_zmaxtptime environment variable instead, defaulting to 0 seconds (infinite timeout).To facilitate debugging application memory allocation bugs, the environment variable ydb_dbglvl optionally provides debugging flags as specified in the file gtmdbglvl.h.
+If ydb_dbglvl is not defined, YottaDB uses the gtmdbglvl environment variable instead.
+If neither is defined, no memory allocation debugging is turned on.
+Previously YottaDB ignored the ydb_dbglvl, ydb_gbldir, and ydb_maxtptime environment variables. [`#115 <https://github.com/YottaDB/YottaDB/issues/115>`_]
 * MUPIP SET JOURNAL issues a JNLCRESTATUS error in case it is not able to rename the current journal file (for example, because of read-only permissions on the directory containing the journal file) before creating the new journal file.
 In YottaDB r1.10, the MUPIP command used to abnormally terminate with a SIG-11. <`#118 <https://github.com/YottaDB/YottaDB/issues/118>`_]
 * MUPIP JOURNAL ROLLBACK works correctly in case a process updating multiple regions in a TP transaction terminates abnormally (e.g., kill -9).
 In YottaDB r1.10 (and GT.M V6.3-002), it was possible for the rollback to fail with a DUPTOKEN error in rare cases, depending on where in the transaction commit logic the process was killed.
 The workaround was to rerun the MUPIP JOURNAL ROLLBACK with a non-zero ERROR_LIMIT qualifier value to allow DUPTOKEN errors.
 In addition, NULL records are placed in the correct file (journal extract file, broken transaction file, lost transaction file).
 Previously, they could be incorrectly placed in the lost transaction file instead of the broken transaction file.
 Finally, the NULL records are extracted in the correct order (journal sequence number) in the extract file (or broken transaction or lost transaction file).
 Previously, the extract file would be sorted in terms of journal sequence number except for the NULL type of journal records (00 record type in the first column of the extract file) which could be placed in arbitrary order.
 Note that such a transaction remains Atomic, because the process termination means the transaction was never committed.
 Note also that YottaDB recommends terminating processes with MUPIP STOP and not kill -9. [`#122 <https://github.com/YottaDB/YottaDB/issues/122>`_]
 * Initiating replication connections between Source and Receiver Servers is more efficient.
 Previously, in rare cases, the Source Server unnecessarily disconnect the connection and reconnected. [`#136 <https://github.com/YottaDB/YottaDB/issues/136>`_]